describo/documentation/src/profiles/classes-and-inputs.md

 ### input definitions

 Any inputs defined in the profile will automatically be rendered to the screen.
-This is true whether the definition is set to 'override' or 'inherit'.
+This is true whether the definition is set to `override` or `inherit`.
 So, if you want a set of properties rendered by default (ie show a row for each property as a guide to the user) then define those properties in the inputs of the relevant type.